sirjust/DarkChess/README.md

 ##### **How to use**

 1. Attach `SkillInfo.cs` to the game object you want to use as a display for the [card](#Card) informations
-2. Then assign the different components to the variables under the `Requiered` header
+2. Then assign the different components to the variables under the `Required` header

 ![skillInfo image](https://i.ibb.co/BfZhB15/Skill-Info.png)